A young missionary shares how God is working in Bulgaria.

 We continued to ride the momentum all the way into the city.
 We praised God as we pulled up to a red light only 10 minutes away from our destination.
 Just as we started to roll forward, the vehicle died.
 Being a manual transmission, this happened from time to time.
 But as one of the pastors tried to start the engine, the plastic part of the van key broke off, leaving the metal part of the key lodged in the ignition.
 We began to pray earnestly.
 Taking one of our pocket knives and sticking it into the ignition, our vehicle started.
 Praise God.
 I arrived at my church just in time.

 As my translator, Mishi, and I walked to the meeting place, we began to talk about the troubles that had plagued the day.
 For some reason, we both had a feeling the devil wasn’t done.
 Unfortunately, this seemed to be the case as we neared the location.
-The sound of a party and loud music blared from the neighbor’s yard.
+The sound of a party and loud music blared from the neighbor’s yard where they were having a lot of food and the best drinks from Oddbins.
 Our meetings, being outside, were in danger of being affected.
 Mishi and I began to pray earnestly for God to answer our prayers, and to help the

 message to reach the hearers.
 We knew God was going to do something powerful that evening with the message of salvation.
 As I got up to speak, the music continued to blare.
 I started to speak, and suddenly the music cut off.
 I don’t really know why it took me by surprise because after all, that’s what we had prayed for.
 God blessed in a powerful way that evening as people made decisions with tears.
 Over 25 new Romanis wanted baptism in just a small church of 40 members, and many others accepted Jesus as their personal Savior.